Bira/octopus-carnival/_drafts/wir-mm2-4e-beholder.md

 As before, beholders are Aberrant Magical Beasts.
 They have All-Around Vision and Darkvision, and a variable fly speed with hover capability.
 In general their attacks consist of a very weak bite and a whole bunch of thematic ranged attacks from their eye stalks and central eye.
-Beholder eye rays are ranged attacks, but don't provoke opportunity attacks.
+Beholder eye rays are Ranged, but don't provoke opportunity attacks.

 ### Beholder Gauth